HacktheHill/hackathon-website/README.md

 4. need approval on page from design
 5. need to add shocked beaver
 6. sun moving down on scroll is a little stuttery but i dont think its a big problem

+add / edit:
+textboxes on faq
+side boxes -> smaller and follow figma put past winners pic box to fit collaborator animations + lights animation on road (blinky) neon on clock on building at hero needs to moveo with the hour and minute needle

+agam:
+will ask abt past sponsor box
+leaves on past sponsor will be changed laurels color change on previous winners